oliviawestmacottssw/SSW.Rules.Content/rules/do-you-plan-your-additional-steps/rule.md

 ---

-More steps will be required to integrate your SharePoint site and set up your Build servers.
+More steps will be required to integrate your SharePoint site and set up you​r Build servers.
  After a TFS upgrade, you'll need to make sure your other servers are still integrated properly.
 a.
 Check your Build servers.
 You'll need to upgrade the TFS installation on them and make sure they're set up correctly.